exiang/open_hub_wiki/Production-Environment-Setup.md

 > Here is our setup guide using most of AWS services.
 This is the recommended way but not the only way.
+Please be cautious when using AWS as its charge by usage and your instance size.
+For your reference, a new setup should not exceed USD100/month, while setup for 20,000 active users should be around USD400/month.

 ## Preparation